 - from pastures where there is no sawdust admixture (this manure is in a special collection point and is well seasoned)

 And now, for all garden enthusiasts, here’s something new.
 Every Saturday you can come and pick up as much fertilizer as you need for FREE.
 All you need is a little more time and a shovel;)

 When Darja and Andrej bought the property that is now home to all two- and four-legged ranchers, there was a 150-year-old house, a 2-story brick garage, a shed, and a hayrack.
 All the buildings were demolished for safety reasons or because they were unsuitable for our activities.
 Only the hayrack was left and served us well for many years.
 It, therefore, deserved to be renovated a little, and so we provided it with a new roof.
 We knew that our hayrack was at least 55 years old, but the guys who partially restored it told us that it was at least 100 years old.

 Will you come and see how beautiful it is with a new “haircut”?

 Living in nature and with animals.
 Sounds like paradise, doesn’t it?

-Drinking your morning coffee in the company of ducks and pigs, overlooking the horses in the pasture, with the song of the songbirds singing, makes the most of it and makes up for a sleepless night due to colic or illness.
+Drinking your morning coffee in the company of ducks and pigs, overlooking the horses in the pasture, with the sound of the birds singing, makes the most of it and makes up for a sleepless night due to colic or illness.
 Everything has its advantages and, unfortunately, its disadvantages.
-We want to share with you what this life is like and how we live it on our YouTube profile.
+We want to share with you what this life is like and how we live it on our YouTube channel.